handsontable/handsontable/docs/content/guides/integrate-with-angular/angular-hot-reference.md

 ---
-title: Referencing the Handsontable instance in Angular
+title: Reference a Handsontable instance in Angular
-metaTitle: Referencing Handsontable - Angular Data Grid | Handsontable
+metaTitle: Reference Handsontable - Angular Data Grid | Handsontable
 description: Reference a Handsontable instance from an Angular component to programmatically perform actions such as reloading the data in your data grid.
 permalink: /angular-hot-reference
 canonicalUrl: /angular-hot-reference
 searchCategory: Guides
 ---

-# Referencing the Handsontable instance in Angular
+# Reference a Handsontable instance in Angular

 Reference a Handsontable instance from an Angular component to programmatically perform actions such as reloading the data in your data grid.